exakat/exakat/docs/Rules.rst

 ``\:\:class`` doesn't check if a corresponding class exists.

 ``\:\:class`` must be checked with a call to class_exists().
-Otherwise, it may lead to a ``Class 'foo' not found`` or even silent dead code : this happens also with Catch and `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ commands with undefined classes.
+Otherwise, it may lead to a ``Class 'foo' not found`` or even silent dead code : this happens also with Catch and `instanceof <http://php.net/manual/en/language.operators.type.php>`_ commands with undefined classes.
 PHP doesn't raise an error in that case.

 .. code-block:: php